 An applicant must be at least 25 years old, have at least 5 years of relevant work experience, have an English Language Proficiency of at least Grade C6 at GCE “O” level or equivalent, and have a qualification not lower than a Bachelor degree recognised by SIPMM.
 Those with SIPMM Diploma can be considered.
 Applicants are advised that this is a leadership level course, and the stated criteria are consideration for admission approval.
 All applications are subject to approval by the Academic Board.

 Students must pass all modules to complete the course successfully and to be awarded the Graduate Diploma in Procurement and Supply Chain Management (GDPSCM).
-When a student receives a minimum score of 80% for the digital module examination, the student will also receive a digital Certificate of Competency for the specific topic.
+When a student receives a minimum score of 80% for the digital module examination, the student will also receive a digital Certificate of Competency for the specific digital learning module.